leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

 .. note::

-   You *can* use other shapes of mesh objects as domain objects, but the fluid simulator will use the shape's :term:`bounding box` as the domain bounds.
+   You *can* use other shapes of mesh objects as domain objects, but the fluid simulator will use the shape's :term:`Bounding Box` as the domain bounds.
    In other words, the actual shape of the domain will still be rectangular.

 .. _bpy.types.FluidDomainSettings.domain_type: